dell/redfish-ansible-module/README.md

 ## Why Redfish

 Redfish is an open industry-standard specification and schema designed for modern and secure management of platform hardware.
-On PowerEdge servers the Redfish management APIs are available via the iDRAC, which can be used by IT administrators to easily monitor and manage at scale their entire infrastructure using a wide array of clients on devices such as laptops, tablets and smart phones.

 To learn more about Redfish, click [here](https://www.dmtf.org/standards/redfish).

 ## Ansible and Redfish together